Creature Care Cards

 Enclosure

 Bearded dragons need quite a bit of space as adults.
 Glass aquariums and terrariums are most common enclosures.
 Babies can be housed in 20-40 gallon tanks, but will need more space as they grow, so this is just temporary.
 Be sure to plan ahead and have space and funds to provide a bigger enclosure as they grow.
-Adult bearded dragons need a minimum of a 40 gallon breeder size tank, but 75 gallons or larger is recommended.
+Adult bearded dragons are active and do best in spacious accommodations.
+75-120 gallons or larger is HIGHLY recommended (48”x24”x24”).
+Front opening enclosures are recommended as your dragon will feel threatened by being approached from above.

 Picture